 Wearables have changed how we interact with technology and are projected to create a wearable market of $19 billion by 2021.
-With all this potential in the wearable market, virtual reality is slowly being realized as the next logical step in wearable tech and is projected to be a $150 billion dollar industry by 2025.
+With all this potential in the wearable market, virtual reality is slowly being realized as the next logical step in wearable tech.
+It is projected to be a $150 billion dollar industry by 2025.

-The way that technology is constantly evolving with innovation is what makes wearables such an exciting topic to explore as they carry so much potential.
+Technology is constantly evolving with innovation, which makes wearables such an exciting topic to explore as they carry so much potential.
 Different types of phones have been developing and changing over time, but now there are more devices than ever before specifically designed for fitness tracking, sleep monitoring, weight loss, and vision.
 This article will look at some of the most advanced wearables that are set to dominate the consumer market in the upcoming years.
 Here is a look at a few on the market today.

 DentalSlim Diet Control Seal